 Hypertensive Crisis Consequences

-- Loss of consciousness: This is when you faint.
+- Loss of consciousness: A fainting episode.

 - Memory loss: Trouble recalling information or events.